Subjective well-being: Nature

 The recent interest in subjective well-being components described in literature has led to research into value of urban green spaces.
 If we continue to include SWB measurements when creating urban spaces, then we will continue to gain a better understanding of how urban planning influences an individual's experience.
 A better understanding of psychological and medical topics will lead us to seek the benefits that come from improving our relationship with nature as humans.
 As we deepen our understanding of ourselves and our experience, we must also recognize the value that the environment provides to humans and the value that humans provide to the environment.
 Research reviews around the SWB benefits associated with cultural economic systems show the need for established universal terminology to allow for the ease of interdisciplinary collaboration.
 Because a person's relationship with nature can be assessed both objectively and subjectively, it is difficult to measure all of the benefits UGS's provide to the SWB of society.

 Research shows that nature relatedness directly impacts an individual's SWB.
-Nature relatedness is defined as our connection as humans to the rest of the universe.
+Nature relatedness is defined as our connection as humans with the universe.
 Greater nature relatedness in people reflects greater affect and life satisfaction when evaluating the impact of nature relatedness on the components of subjective well-being, and also reflects a strong correlation between nature relatedness and eudaimonic perspectives when environmental attitudes are part of the control group.

 According to Sonja Lyubomirsky, the determinants of happiness are a combination of a person's genetic set-point, intentional activities and life circumstances.